 Allow for use of a lawnmower for general maintenance; narrow grass strips less than 650mm wide should be avoided.

-Allow for the safe kerbside collection of rubbish and recyclingsafe rubbish (minimum of 2500mm x 1000mm space for presentation and collection of rubbish and recycling).
+Ensure that there is unimpeded kerb access to ensure safe kerbside waste collection (minimum of 2500mm x 1000mm space for presentation and collection of rubbish and recycling).

 The minimum width of berm must be in accordance with the District Plan except for private ways (refer to Transportation drawing: Standard urban residential private ways and shared services.
-Berm crossfall must typically be 1:25, however localised grass berm crossfalls may range between 1:50 and 1:10 but must be able to be easily mown by the adjacent property owner.
+Berm crossfall must typically be 4% (1:25), and must be able to be easily mown by the adjacent property owner.
 Engineering drawings should identify any variances from the typical crossfalls.
-The berm crossfall (maximum 1:10) and the footpath cannot be negatively impacted by the vehicle crossing which has a maximum grade of 1:6 (refer to Transportation drawing: Cross section details typical berms On rural roads berm crossfall is to be a maximum of 1:4 starting at the edge of the carriageway shoulder or surface water channel.
+The berm crossfall and the footpath cannot be negatively impacted by the vehicle crossing grade (refer to Transportation drawing: Cross section details typical berms On rural roads berm crossfall is to be a maximum of 25% (1:4) starting at the outside edge of the carriageway shoulder (sealed or unsealed) or surface water channel.

 Survey marks